bigbyrus/Bitcoin-Hash-Model/README.md

     Total registers : 27744<br>
 </p>

+    Cycles: 342
+    Delay: 2.79 (microseconds)
+    Delay*Area: 130.54 (ms*Area)

 ---

 ### Attempted to Pipeline Design, Third Iteration
 In this iteration, I separated the word expansion step from the SHA-256 operation step, hoping to reduce the critical path of this system so that the design could run at a higher clock frequency.
 <p>
     +--------------------------------------------------+<br>